bhnord/activities/README.md

 Join Union Square Main Streets and 60+ of your favorite local food producers for the 21st Annual Union Square Farmers Market!
 <a href="https://www.unionsquaremain.org/2025-season" target="_blank">info link</a>

+### GREEK GYRO MINI-FEST

+**05/10 11:00AM - 05/10 08:00PM @ The Function Hall of St. Nectarios Chruch**
+Celebrate Mother's Day Weekend with Greek Gyro & LoukoumadesST.
+<a href="https://st-nectarios-church-gyro-fest.square.site/" target="_blank">info link</a>

 ### 2025 Boston Open Market

 **05/10 12:00PM - 05/10 05:00PM @ The Boston Open Market**
 At New England Open Markets, our mission is to spotlight and uplift the vibrant tapestry of New England's local artisans and small businesses.
 <a href="https://www.newenglandopenmarkets.com/" target="_blank">info link</a>

-### Boston Women’s Market at Assembly Row
+### Boston Chamber Symphony Presents Historic Free Concert

-**05/10 11:00AM - 05/10 04:00PM @ Assembly Row**
+**05/10 07:30PM - 05/10 09:30PM @ Grace Episcopal Church**
-Spring is here, and there’s no better way to spend a Saturday than shopping over 30 incredible woman-founded small businesses at Assembly Row!
+Join us for a landmark evening of musical masterworks at the acoustically superb Grace Episcopal Church in Newton.
-<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-assembly-row-may-market" target="_blank">info link</a>
+<a href="https://bostonchambersymphony.org/upcoming-concerts" target="_blank">info link</a>

 ### Free outdoor meditation @ Boston Public Garden